OHI-Science/OHI-website/content/news/raster_to_terra.md

 )
 ```

-The true resolution in km<sup>2</sup> can be found with a bit of simple math, 30 meters by 30 pixels is 900 meters so our new pixel has dimensios 900 x 900 meters.
-We then divide these new dimensions by by a pixel with an area of 1 km<sup>2</sup>: (900 * 900)/(1,000 * 1,000) = 0.81 km^2<sup>2</sup>.
+The true resolution in km<sup>2</sup> can be found with a bit of simple math, 30 meters by 30 pixels is 900 meters so our new pixel has dimensions 900 x 900 meters.
+We then divide these new dimensions by by a pixel with an area of 1 km<sup>2</sup>: (900 * 900)/(1,000 * 1,000) = 0.81 km<sup>2</sup>.
+Using 33 pixels would have brought us closer to 1 km<sup>2</sup>, but this brings the image to a reasonable size, and in general we would like to keep the resolution as high as possible.

 Our next goal is to convert pixel counts into area.
 If the native raster cells are 30 x 30 meters, then a raster cell with a value of 1 would be equivalent to 0.0009 km<sup>2</sup> habitat area.
 This can be found by multiplying the pixel dimensions together and dividing by a pixel with an area of 1 km<sup>2</sup>: (30 * 30) / (1,000 * 1,000) = 0.0009 km<sup>2</sup>.
-The simplest way to convert to area in this scenario with `terra` is to simply multiply our down-sampled raster by 0.0009.
+The simplest way to convert to area in this scenario is to simply multiply our down-sampled raster by 0.0009.

 ```r
 down_sampled_image <- down_sampled_image * 0.0009